Over and Under the Clifton Suspension Bridge: A Self-Guided Walk

 When you reach the gold-coloured double nuts in the middle of the bridge look out to see the old jetties for the White Funnel steamers that used to take people for day trips to Newport.
 As you come off the bridge at the Leigh Woods abutment, look back for a good view of the gorge.
 On the far side of the river are the elegant Georgian houses of Sion Hill sloping gently down towards The Avon Gorge Hotel, a large cream building often with sun umbrellas on the terrace.

 Just before the chains disappear into the ground, where the wall on your left rises slightly, look over the wall and to your left you will see the remains of the Leigh Woods side of the suspended traveller.
-You can also see the new path to the vaults inside the Leigh Woods Abutment.

 Continue walking along the pavement.
 Opposite the zebra crossing, you will see the Visitor Centre.
 The exhibitions in the Visitor Centre explore the history and engineering of the bridge, its social context and the natural history of the area.
 Entry is free and the Centre is open daily from 10am-5pm.
 The Centre has toilet facilities and a shop selling books and souvenirs.
 You can also pick up a local map.